-This forum will allow community members a means of providing comments and reviews to inform the NAGT Critical Stakeholder Review of the 2nd draft of the Standards.
-NAGT organizers will synthesize the input provided through the forum and send it to the NGSS team.
+This forum allowed community members to provide comments and reviews to inform the NAGT Critical Stakeholder Review of the 2nd draft of the Standards.
+NAGT organizers synthesized the input provided through the forum and sent it to the NGSS team.

-If you would like to provide feedback on the draft Standards but cannot attend the forum, please send your written comments to Aida Awad or Susan Buhr.
-You may also put your comments into the comment thread below.
-The deadline for comments is Sunday, January 27.
+Those who wanted to provide feedback on the draft Standards, but were unable to attend the forum were asked to send written comments or use the comment thread below.
+The deadline for comments was Sunday, January 27, 2013.

 Comments on specific standards (I'm also submitting these directly at the NGSS site):

 4-ESS1-a (p.
 70 of DCI-arranged list) Interpreting rocks is too advanced for 4th grade - they need to be identifying rocks at this point, a skill which I can't fiind anywhere in the standards.
 Also, it specifies that "knowledge of the mechanism of rock formation is not required" but that would be necessary to do the interpretation that is being asked for.

 MS-ESS2-i and MS-ESS3-h (p.
 83 & 93 of DCI-arranged list) Students do need to know some symbols on weather maps to work with them.
 While we don't want to make science be just memorizing, knowing some things from memory is a part of intelligence and need not be avoided - one can't do science without knowing the meaning of some things such as map symbols.

 MS-ESS2-b (p.
 83 of DCI-arranged list) It's hard to analyze energy flow in the water cycle without reference to heats of vaporization and fusion/condensation, so a conceptual understandin gof these should be included.
 They are important for understanding climate change effects.